 (h) At least once a month, but not to exceed 30 days between tests, a spore test must be conducted on each sterilizer used to ensure proper functioning.
 If a positive spore test result is received, the sterilizer at issue may not be used until a negative result is obtained.

-(i) All inks and other pigments used in a body art procedure must be specifically
+(i) All inks and other pigments used in a body art procedure must be specifically manufactured for tattoo procedures.

 (j) Immediately before applying a tattoo, the ink needed must be transferred from the ink bottle and placed into single-use paper or plastic cups.
 Upon completion of the tattoo, the single-use cups and their contents must be discarded.

 (k) All tables, chairs, furniture, or other procedure surfaces that may be exposed to blood or body fluids during the body art procedure must be cleanable and must be sanitized after each client with a liquid chemical germicide.

 (l) Single-use towels or wipes must be provided to the client.
 These towels must be dispensed in a manner that precludes contamination and disposed of in a nonporous washable garbage receptacle with a foot-operated lid or with no lid and a removal liner.

 (m) All bandages and surgical dressings used must be sterile or bulk-packaged clean and stored in a clean, closed nonporous container.

 (n) All equipment and instruments must be maintained in good working order and in a clean and sanitary condition.

 (o) All instruments and supplies must be stored clean and dry in covered containers.